appwrite/demos-for-functions/dart/generate-unsplash-image/README.md

 * **UNSPLASH_ACCESS_KEY** -  API Key for Unsplash

 ## Sample Input
-If running locally, add this when prompted for input on your `AW Console`
+If running locally, add this when prompted for input on your `Appwrite Console`

 **input** : `cookies`